Chemotherapy for ALL

-You will have several drugs in different combinations in each phase of treatment.
-Some chemotherapy drugs are given into a vein (intravenously) and others are given as a tablet.
+You will have several chemotherapy drugs in different combinations in each phase of treatment.
+Some are given into a vein (intravenously) and others are given as a tablet.

 - The aim of induction chemotherapy is to bring about (induce) remission.
-This means leukaemia cells are no longer found in bone marrow samples, the normal marrow cells return and blood counts become normal.
+This means leukaemia cells are no longer found in bone marrow samples, the normal cells return, and blood counts become normal.

 - You’ll have an intensive course of 3–4 drugs given at frequent intervals over 1–4 weeks.
 You’ll need to stay in hospital for 2–5 weeks.

 - The drugs are often given through a central venous access device (CVAD) inserted into a vein in your upper arm or chest.
-The CVAD will be put in place under a general or local anaesthetic, and then left in throughout the induction phase.
-This makes regular injections more comfortable.
+The CVAD will be inserted under a general or local anaesthetic, and then left in place throughout the induction phase.
 The CVAD can also be used to take blood samples for testing.

 - As the leukaemia cells die, they release a chemical called uric acid.
 This may build up and damage the kidneys, but can be controlled with medicine and intravenous fluids.